 Personally, I find a low-load, high-repetition system works well for me.
 And this approach fit right into the strength training program I was already doing at my local Y.

 This well-designed study clearly shows that you can build bone density with a gentler form of strength training, but you must commit yourself to do 3 hours strength training per week and find time for 3 hours of aerobic exercise each week also.
 I know that this may sound like a lot, but remember, if you don’t change things up to keep challenging your bones and muscles, you won’t get results!
-Here are some of my favorite ideas to help you get started.
+Here are some of my exercises for osteoporosis to help you get started.

 More details about the study’s strength training program

 - First, participants did a three-week preparation program learning the proper form of each exercise.

 - During the first 12 weeks of the full study participants did 2 strength training sessions per week and 3 bicycling aerobic sessions per week.

 - During the second 12 weeks period there were 3 strength training sessions and 3 by bicycling sessions per week.